 WHAT’S THE WEATHER LIKE?

 Being one of the warmest months of the year, the average temperature in August can be anywhere from 10-15°C (50-59 F) and just like in July, temperatures reaching closer to 20ºC (68ºF) can occur throughout the country—you just have to be in the right place at the right time.
-Of course, the weather in Iceland is unpredictable throughout the year and the chances of rain at this time of year is still a reality, so keep your eye out for weather conditions.
+Of course, the weather in Iceland is unpredictable throughout the year and the chances of rain at this time of year are still a reality, so keep your eye out for weather conditions.
 Although August still has extra long daylight hours, things are starting to get dark at night which is excellent news for those longing to see the Northern Lights.
 Beginning with nearly 18 hours of daylight and going down to 14 hours by the end of the month, nights are usually dark enough by the end of the month for prime aurora viewing.

 WHAT TO PACK?